 Problem # 2: Sinking Spots and Holes

-If the base was not prepared properly, it will be prone to holes and sinking spots.
-These holes are not visible once the fake turf has been installed.
-They may cause future problems because water can accumulate in these crevices.
-Stagnant water can become a breeding space for insects, something that we are all better off without.
+If a base is not prepared properly, it will be prone to holes and sinking spots.
+These holes are not visible once the fake turf has been installed, but they may cause future problems because water can accumulate in these crevices.
+Stagnant water can become a breeding space for insects and can cause drainage issues.

 Solution: Install a Solid Sub Base